sahand-salmani/university-rankings-analysis/README.md

 This project aims to analyze university rankings data to gain insights into the performance of universities globally.
 By examining various geographical, rankings, correlation, and influence aspects, we seek to understand the factors influencing university performance and identify patterns and trends in the data.

+## Project Link

+The project can be found on [GitHub](https://github.com/sahand-salmani/university-rankings-analysis).

 ## Objectives

 ### Geographical Analysis